Artur91ua/projectcourse/README.md

 We recommend saving py.files, either downloaded or unzipped, under their original names.
 If you want to change the file's name, make sure it matches the pattern ```test_*.py``` or ```*_test.py```.

-Besides, make sure that the folder you have saved downloaded tests contains only pytest- executable files.
+Besides, make sure that the folder you have saved downloaded tests contains only Pytest-executable files.

-## Pytest and requests installation
+## Pytest and Requests installation
-Python, pytest and HTTP library requests are needed to run tests from this directory.
+Python, Pytest and HTTP library Requests are needed to run tests from this directory.

-If your python version is 3.7+, you can start with pytest installation and run in your command line ```pip install -U pytest```.
+If your Python version is 3.7+, you can start with Pytest installation and run in your command line ```pip install -U pytest```.
 After installation check that you have installed the correct version: ```pytest --version pytest```

-To install requests, run in your command line ```pip install requests``` (or ```python -m pip install requests```).
+To install Requests, run in your command line ```pip install requests``` (or ```python -m pip install requests```).

-If you have any problems installing the software, we recommend referring to the official documentation  at https://docs.pytest.org/, https://requests.readthedocs.io/ to resolve this issue.
+If you have any problems installing the software, we recommend referring to the official documentation at https://docs.pytest.org/ and https://requests.readthedocs.io/ to resolve this issue.

 ## Test execution
 The general way to execute tests is to run ```pytest``` in your command line while being in the directory where you have saved downloaded files.
-If it doesn't work, try calling pytest through ```python -m pytest```.
+If it doesn't work, try calling Pytest through ```python -m pytest```.

 By default, Pytest runs all files of the form test_*.py or *_test.py in the current directory and its subdirectories.
 To execute a specific file in the directory, run ```pytest –v .\test_name``` in the command line where ```test_name``` stands for the actual name of the file.
 To execute a single test in the file, run ```pytest –v .\test_file_name::test_name``` in the command line, where ```test_file_name``` stands for the actual name of the file and ```test_name```stands for the actual name of the test.

-As а result of the test run the number of passed items is displayed, as well as the number of failures if any occurred, and а failure report.
+As а result of the test run the number of passed items is displayed, as well as the number of failures if any occurred and а failure report.
-To display the status of each test during execution, call pytest through ```pytest -v```.
+To display the status of each test during execution, call Pytest through ```pytest -v```.

 ## Contributing